-The demand for leisure travel started to rebound in 2021.
-Fiscal year 2021 results showed a 1.5% increase in enplanement (departing passengers).
-Enplanement for the fiscal year totaled 2,137,960.
+The demand for leisure travel started to rebound in 2022.
+Fiscal year 2022 results showed a 55.0% increase in enplanement (departing passengers).
+Enplanement for the fiscal year totaled 3,262,870.

-The COVID-19 pandemic has negatively affected domestic and international travel, commerce, and financial markets globally.
-Palm Beach International Airport's (PBIA) fiscal year 2020 results showed a 37.2% reduction in enplanement (departing passengers) as a direct result of the global decline in air carrier capacity and passenger demand.
+The COVID-19 pandemic had negatively affected domestic and international travel, commerce and financial markets globally in Fiscal years 2020 and 2021.
+Palm Beach International Airport's (PBIA) fiscal year 2021 results showed a 1.5% increase in enplanement (departing passengers) as a direct result of the global decline in air carrier capacity and passenger demand.
 Passengers' concerns over safety and the general economic conditions all played a part in the global decline in travel.
-Enplanements for the fiscal year totaled 2,105,505.
+Enplanements for the fiscal year totaled 2,137,960.